qjadud1994/Text_Detector/README.md

 Combining this text detector with a [CRNN](https://github.com/qjadud1994/CRNN-Keras) makes it possible to create an OCR engine that operates end-to-end.

+This text detector is implemented in two frameworks, pytorch and tensorflow, and multi scale training is only possible in pytorch implementations.

 ## How to use
 - single scale training
 ```